viktree/software-engineering-notebook/README.md

 # <h1 align="center"> 💻 Software Engineering Notebook 💻 </h1>

 > 🛠️ _Personal notes about major software development concepts.
-I planned this to be a continuous work and to follow my career evolution.
-Summary of my knowledge about patterns or similar topics._
+I planned this to be a continuous work and to follow my career evolution._

 ## :pushpin: About

 <p align="justify">
 Coding is a beautiful and very useful thing.
 Kinda addictive, if you know what I mean.
 As we get to undestand how to make computers behave as we want them to, we might feel trapped by one single language or syntax.
 Thats why learning about the teorical part of software engineering needs to be continous and incremental.
-Tjis repository is supposed to help my own process with that knowledge and shaare it with other people.
+This repository is supposed to help my own process with that knowledge and share it with other people.
 Hope you enjoy it!
 </p>

 <p align="justify">